orchest/orchest/docs/source/fundamentals/environment_variables.rst

    import os
    secret = os.environ["MY_VAR"]

-You can define Environment variables for Projects, Pipelines and Jobs.
+You can define environment variables for Projects, Pipelines and Jobs.

 Pipeline variables overwrite Project variables.
 For example, if ``MY_VAR=PROJ_VALUE`` is defined at the Project level and ``MY_VAR=PIP_VALUE`` at the Pipeline level, the value of ``MY_VAR`` for an :ref:`interactive pipeline runs <interactive pipeline run>` is ``PIP_VALUE``.